Why do traditional social listening tools fall short?

 From guesswork to ground work

-With 90%+ coverage, dig is the only way to get real, defensible understanding of what’s happening inside social video.
-Use dig when your decisions depend on seeing the full picture.
+With 90%+ social coverage, dig is the only social media listening tool built to give you a real, defensible view of what's happening inside social video.
+Use dig when your brand decisions can't afford a blind spot.

 We’ve got answers.